-- You have a project that has been approved by the programme; for the logistics programmes a preliminary approval from the internship coordinator is necessary. - You meet the admission requirements.
+- You have a project that has been approved by the programme (see 2.3). - You meet the admission requirements.

 You must also make sure that you register for the graduation internship at least six working weeks (excluding holidays, as specified in the annual calendar) before it is due to begin.
 If you do not register in time, your project will not be considered.
+Furthermore it is important to hand in the "Internship/Graduation Project Approval Form" in time.
+Forms that have been handed in within three weeks of the start date are at risk of not being approved before that start date, meaning the you cannot start in time.
 If you have registered, but your graduation internship does not go ahead for some reason, change the start date in your registration.
 This is important in the context of the planning/allocation of supervisors and examiners.
+The start date will then move on to the next opportunity.

-Figure 1 provides an overview of the activities and process before and during the graduation internship.1
+Figure 1 provides an overview of the activities and process before and during the graduation internship